Trying to Get Healthy? Try These 8 Tips Today!

 I have even been told that “I do not drink water because it causes diarrhea.”
 Of course, that is not true.
 Many avoid water like the plague, stating that there is no taste.
 The secret is that the more you drink, the more you crave.
 In addition, our sense of thirst has been seriously compromised by things like sugar, salt, and artificial flavors.

 Just drinking plain water will regulate our senses and end cravings.

 As a society, we are sleep-deprived.
 In fact, we are the only species on the planet that knowingly withholds sleep.
 Without sleep, risks of chronic disease and poor health (such as heart disease, hypertension, and depression) increase.
 In general, we need seven to nine hours per night of high-quality, uninterrupted sleep for optimal health.

 Growth hormone is mostly released at night, which allows our bodies to repair and regenerate during sleep.
 High sugar diets, excessive light, sleeping too close to electronics, alcohol, and television watching prior to bed can cause disturbed sleep.
 Supplements like melatonin, 5-htp, valerian root, and magnesium are great natural sleep aids

 Fruit and vegetables

 We are a meat and potatoes culture.
 Fruit and vegetables are chronically under-eaten.
 Without these, you are missing out on vitamins, minerals, phytochemicals, and fiber — all of which are essential and important to achieve and maintain optimal health.
 Ideally, seven to nine servings of fruit and vegetables are necessary to maintain health.
 There are so many varieties that “I don’t like vegetables” will not work.
-Fresh are the best, followed by frozen.
+Fresh is the best, followed by freezing.

 We eat way too much sugar.